-Orthopedic Associates of Port Huron provides an MRI scan for the knee, neck and back, and other injured areas of the body at the Biomagnetic Imaging Center.
+Orthopedic Associates of Port Huron provides an MRI scan for the knee, neck and back, and other injured areas of the body on our campus.

 MRI, which stands for Magnetic Resonance Imaging, is a key tool for physicians to look for and diagnose injuries that can’t be identified otherwise.
 Physicians recommend MRI scans for patients to look for joint degeneration, tumors, fractures, and other damage or disease.

 Advanced MRI technology ensures accurate images of your condition.
-The certified technologists at the Biomagnetic Imaging Center have more than 50 years combined experience providing expert care.
+The certified technologists have more than 50 years combined experience providing expert care.
 And our comfortable surroundings and outdoor view can help put you at ease.
-For additional information, please visit their website at www.biomagmri.com.

 - Bring your doctor’s order and your insurance cards with you to your appointment.